-Akershus(Political Subdivision)Norwegian The Norwegian fylke of Akershus is names after Akershus Fortress, meaning "the (fortified) house of (the district) Aker."
-Aker used to be a Norwegian municipality, but it is now an area in Oslo.... [more]
+Akershus(Political Subdivision)Norwegian From the name of Akershus Fortress, composed of Aker (from Old West Norse akr "acre, field") and hús "house, castle, fortress".
+Aker used to be a Norwegian municipality, but it is now an area in Oslo... [more]

 Buskerud(Political Subdivision)Norwegian Named after an old manor of the same name.
 (Biskupsruð) It derives from the Old Norse biskup (bishop) and ruð (clearing, farm.)
 The biskup part referring in particular to the Bishop of the ancient Catholic diocese of Hamar.... [more]

 Hedmark(Political Subdivision)Norwegian From the Old Norse Heiðmǫrk.
 That's from heiðnir the name of an old Germanic tribe (related to heið meaning moorland) and mǫrk meaning "woodland, borderland, or march/mark."... [more]